prisma/prisma1/docs/04-Reference/01-Service-Definition/02-graphcool.yml.md

   url: http://myapi.${opt:stage}.com/example
 ```

-When the command is invoked, the value of `webhook.url` will de deployed as `http://myapi.prod.com/example`.
+When the command is invoked, the value of `webhook.url` will be deployed as `http://myapi.prod.com/example`.